dictu-lang/Dictu/docs/docs/classes.md

 ## Attributes

-Attributes in Dictu are instance attributes, and these attributes get defined either inside the methods or on the method directly.
-There is no concept of attribute access modifiers in python and attributes are available directly from the object without the need for getters or setters.
+Attributes in Dictu are instance attributes, and these attributes get defined either inside the methods or on the object directly.

 ```cs
 class Test {